irvingmike/IRV-API/README.md

 ```

 ## Creating a New Voter (user)
-Well to start you are going no need to register as a voter (i.e. create a login).
-Email address and password combination will be required for logging in to the API.
+Well to start, you are going to need to register as a voter (i.e. create a login).
+Email address and password combination will be required for logging into the API.

 #### Target URL:
 `http:\\irvingmichael.com\irv-api\createNewVoter`